wearefine/frob-core/README.md

 };
 ```

-Direct descendants of `FC` have access to the [hooks](#hooks); grandchildren (i.e. `FC.ui.sliders`) should be initialized within a conditional in a `ready` or `load` hook.
-In extremely rare and special circumstances that should be treated as such, they can be initialized by manual addition, i.e. `FCH.ready.push(mySuperSliderInitialization)`.

-### Hooks

-Reserved functions on `FC` keys can be called automagically, avoiding declaring multiple event listeners on the `document` or `window`.
-For example,
-use the `resize` function to change the width of `.mydiv` to match the window's width.
+For example, use the `resize` function to change the width of `.mydiv` to match the window's width.

 ```javascript
 FC._ui = {